-Warnig Labels
+Warning Labels

-Warning labels are mounted on the right and back sides of the saw, on the switch box, and on the motor cover.
+Warning labels are mounted on the right and back sides of the saw, on the switch box, on the motor cover, and on the blade guard.
 Some of the warnings on those labels may be additional to the warnings listed above.
 Be sure to read the warning labels before using the saw.
 Copies of the English text of the warning labels are reproduced below: